best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 Sphinx also supports theming, with a [myriad of themes](https://www.writethedocs.org/guide/tools/sphinx-themes/) available out of the box.
 You can even develop and adapt the existing themes into a custom theme suitable for your work with a little bit of extra time.

-`Sphinx` allows users to develop extensions that extend its functionality, as well as theming support,.
+`Sphinx` allows users to develop extensions that extend its functionality, as well as theming support.
 This GitHub repository provides a list of [useful ways to extend the functionality of `sphinx`](https://github.com/yoloseem/awesome-sphinxdoc) to suit your needs.

 To illustrate how this can be extremely useful, we will introduce the [doctest extension](https://www.sphinx-doc.org/en/master/usage/extensions/doctest.html).